This post may contain affiliate links.

 ⭐️ Delicious sweet and sticky tang

-⭐️ Looks colourful and super festive
+⭐️ Looks colourful and impressive

 Ingredients for Braised Red Cabbage laid out on a counter.

-How to make Braised Red Cabbage
+How to make Braised Red Cabbage and Apple

 REHEATING AFTER MAKING IN ADVANCE